-You should now see the following.
+Zoom in on the portion of the profile where the services cross under the road.
+Your view should look like the one shown below.
 Note the services under the road.
 Also note that even though we asked for the vertical grid to be 1 m apart, the grid will only display in full at this separation when the view is uncluttered.
 If 12d thinks the view will be too cluttered when you are Zoomed out, it will only display some of the requested grid lines as seen above.